djknit/liri-node-app/README.md

     * If no search term was passed with the command, LIRI queries Spotify for information about the song 'The Sign' by 'Ace of Base' and reports the findings.
 * When the 'movie-this' command is passed:
     * If a search term (movie name) was passed with the command, LIRI queries OMDB for information about the movie and reports the findings.
-    * If no search term was passed with the command, LIRI queries OMDB for information about the song 'The Sign' by 'Ace of Base' and reports the findings.
+    * If no search term was passed with the command, LIRI queries OMDB for information about the movie 'Mr. Nobody and reports the findings.
 * When the 'do-what-it-says' command is passed, LIRI reads the text in 'random.txt' and executes the command stated in the text.
 * All results are printed in the console and appended to the file 'log.txt'.